johnsellin93/grab/README.md

-# Terminal-native AI context engineering for large codebases
+# Terminal-native repository context engineering for large codebases

 grab is a terminal-native context acquisition tool for debugging and AI-assisted development in large repositories.